City of San Mateo Law Library

 23.70.080 Local Amendment Regarding Electrification Requirements for Existing Residential Buildings

-(a) Green Building Code Section 4.106 "Site Development" is amended to include new subsections as follows:
+(a) Green Building Code Section 4.106 "Site Development" is amended and to include new subsections as follows:

 4.106.5.3 Existing one- and two-family dwellings.